openlegend/core-rules/core/SRD.md

 ## Telling Your Story with Banes and Boons

 Because *Open Legend* focuses on separating the mechanics from the story, when you invoke a bane or boon, you get to decide what it looks like in the narrative.
 For example, did you *Knockdown* a foe with an agile sweep kick, a herculean shove, or a telekinetic thrust?
-When you grant your allies *Resistance*, do they become coated in armor of ice or are they protected by a swarm of celestial insects that hover around their body?
+When you grant your allies *Resistance*, do they become coated in armor of ice or are they protected by a swarm of robotic droids that hover around their body and deflect attacks?

 ### With Great Power Comes Great Responsibility

 When you browse these lists, you will find that your attributes grant access to far more banes and boons than you could typically make use of.
 Sometimes, attributes can mean different things for different types of characters.
 For example, imagine using the *Alteration* attribute to invoke the *Shapeshift* boon - a Druid would do so to turn into a massive bear, while a genetically enhanced military operative might assume the identity of a high profile enemy commander.
-These examples of using *Shapeshift* make sense and follow our normal expectations from similar stories, but *Alteration* also grants access the *Invisible* boon.
+These examples of using *Shapeshift* make sense and follow our normal expectations from similar stories, but *Alteration* also grants access to the *Invisible* boon.
 This can be confusing, because having access to a bane or boon might make you feel that you should use it, but that's not necessarily the case.
 The best time to use a bane or boon is when it adds to the story and makes the game more fun for everyone.

 In *Open Legend*, we use the rules to make sure the game is fair and that everyone gets equal opportunity to drive the story forward - we don't use the rules to ensure the game is logical.
-Whether or not a story makes sense or is enjoyable is a matter of personal opinion. *Open Legend* expects that these details will be worked out between the players and the GM during a game.
+Whether or not a story makes sense or is enjoyable is a matter of personal preference. *Open Legend* expects that these details will be worked out between the players and the GM during a game.
 Certain attributes give you access to an incredible toolbox of banes and boons, but it is the responsibility of everyone playing the game to respect each other's wish to tell a story that the group can get excited about.
 So, while your Druid with *Alteration* might not have a good excuse to become *Invisible*, the rules make it possible just in case, and in the process it also becomes possible to play an alien psychic warrior that uses *Alteration* to bend waves of light and become *Invisible*.

 ## Invoking Banes and Boons